A good sales team is like a high-powered engine, but pricing your product poorly is like sticking that engine in a lawnmower instead of a Lamborghini.

 1. Markup Pricing

 Markup pricing, or cost-plus pricing, is a simple pricing method where a fixed percentage is added on top of the production cost for one unit of product (unit cost).
 It's most often used by companies who sell retail products.

 Keystone pricing is where you sell your product at double the cost of goods sold.
 This is a simple pricing method.
 But, depending on what type of product you sell, the price could be too high for the value customers expect to receive from the product.

 A penetration pricing strategy is used by new companies who enter the market and price their product at an extremely low price.
 The goal of this strategy is to disrupt businesses in the market and entice customers with a price that's much lower than the competition.

-When it comes to pricing we aren’t aiming for perfect.
+When it comes to pricing we aren’t aiming for perfection.
 In fact, charging the correct price out of the gate rarely happens.
 Instead, with these tips, you can find an initial price that will help your sales team get the product to the customer and create a lot of value in the process.
-You already put in the time to make a good product, so go ahead, set that price and start your engines.
+You already put in the time to make a good product, so go ahead, set that price, and start your engines.

 Editor’s note: This post was originally published in March 2021 and has been updated for comprehensiveness.